BonsaiDen/JavaScript-Garden/doc/forinloop.md

 This version is the only correct one to use.
 Due to the use of `hasOwnPropery` it will **only** print out `moo`.
-When `hasOwnProperty` is left out, the code is prone to errors when the native prototypes have been extended; for example, `Object.prototype`.
+When `hasOwnProperty` is left out, the code is prone to errors when the native prototypes (for example, `Object.prototype`) have been extended.

 One widely used framework which does this is [Prototype][1].
 When this framework is included, `for in` loops that do not use `hasOwnProperty` are